GeyserMC/GeyserWiki/_docs/other/geyserconnect.md

 permalink: /other/geyserconnect/
 ---

-GeyserConnect is a version of Geyser that allows you to join multiple servers using a single GeyserMC proxy.
+GeyserConnect is a extension for Geyser that allows you to join multiple servers using a single GeyserMC proxy.

 ## Setup
 (For GeyserConnect to work you need an open UDP port, by default it's `19132`.)
-1. Download the latest build from [Jenkins](https://ci.opencollab.dev/job/GeyserMC/job/GeyserConnect/job/master/)
+1. Download the latest build from [Github Actions](https://github.com/GeyserMC/GeyserConnect/actions)
-2. Edit the config as needed
+2. Put the JAR file into the GeyserMC extensions folder, and Edit the config as needed.
 3. Start the server as you do with a normal Geyser install.
-EG: `java -Xms1024M -jar GeyserConnect.jar` (More info on [Creating a Startup Script](/geyser/creating-a-startup-script/))
+EG: `java -Xms1024M -jar Geyser.jar` (More info on [Creating a Startup Script](/geyser/creating-a-startup-script/))
 4. Connect to it to make sure its all working.

 ## DNS and Docker